smartycope/ezregex/docs/dev_docs.md

 # Developer Documentation
-*Note: this page hasn't been updated in a while*
 ## The EZRegex class
 Everything relies on the EZRegex class.
 The EZRegex class is an abstract class, and each dialect subclasses the EZRegex class to define their own elements specific to that dialect (more on that later).
 The EZRegex class is not technically a metaclass, but functions similarly: at define time (not at instantiation time), it does a number of things:
 1. Add variables to the class (more on that later)